mnot/I-D/capport-problem/draft.md

 * **TLS** - Portals that attempt to intercept TLS sessions (HTTPS, IMAPS, or other) can cause certificate error messages on clients, encouraging bad practice to click through such errors.

-* **Unexpected Configuration** - Some captive portals rely upon DNS interception to direct users to the portal; however, this doesn't work when the user has configured their own DNS server in preference to that provided by DHCP (e.g., 8.8.8.8).
+* **Unexpected Configuration** - Some captive portals do not work with clients using unexpected configurations, for example clients using static IP, custom DNS servers, or HTTP proxies.

-* **Stealing Access** - because captive portals most often associate a user with a MAC address, it is possible for an attacker to impersonate an authenticated client (e.g., one that has paid for Internet access).
+* **Stealing Access** - because captive portals often associate a user with a MAC address, it is possible for an attacker to impersonate an authenticated client (e.g., one that has paid for Internet access).
+Note that this is specific to open Wifi, and can be prevented by using a secure wireless medium.
+However, configuration of secure wireless is often deemed to be too complex for captive networks.

-* **Access to Privileged Information** - Some captive portals want to utilise external information about the user, such as social media account logins and/or advertising tracking/targeting services.
-However, because the captive portal is effectively acting as a man-in-the-middle, providing these capabilities can put the user at risk.

 * **Non-Browser Clients** - It is becoming more common for Internet devices without the ability to run a browser to be used, thanks to the "Internet of Things."
 These devices cannot easily use most networks that interpose a captive portal.

 * **Connectivity Interruption** - For a device with multiple network interfaces (e.g., cellular and WiFi), connecting to a network can require dropping access to alternative network interfaces.
-If such a device connects to a network with a captive portal, it loses network connectivity until the captive portal requirements are satisfied.
+If such a device connects to a network with a captive portal, it can lose network connectivity until the captive portal requirements are satisfied.

 # Issues Caused by Captive Portal Detection {#issues-detection}

 Many operating systems attempt to detect when they are on a captive network.
-Detection aims to minimize the negative effects caused by captive portals in several ways.
+Detection aims to minimize the negative effects caused by interposition of captive portals, but can cause different issues, including:

-Captive portal detection can cause issues in some networks; for example:

 * **False Positives** - Some networks don't use a Web browser interface to log in; e.g., they [require a VPN to access the network](http://stackoverflow.com/questions/14606131/using-captive-network-assistant-on-macosx-to-connect-to-vpn), so captive portal detection relying on HTTP is counterproductive.

 * **Non-Internet Networks** - [Some applications](http://forum.piratebox.cc/read.php?9,8879) and/or networks don't assume Internet access, but captive portal detection often conflates "network access" with "Internet access".

 * **Sandboxing** - When a captive portal is detected, some operating systems access the captive portal in a highly sandboxed environment.
 This might have reduced capabilities, such as limited access to browser APIs.
 In addition, this environment is separate from a user's normal browsing environment and therefore does not include state.
+While sandboxing seems a good idea to protect user data (particularly on Open WiFi), it is implemented differently on various platforms and often causes a (severely) broken user experience on the captive portal (even when the operator is protecting user data end-to-end with HTTPS).
+To offer a consistent and rich experience on the captive portal, some operators actively try to defeat operating system captive portal detection.

 ## Issues Caused by Defeating Captive Portal Detection